How to Help Kids Manage Spring Allergies Naturally for 2026

 - Coughing

-I’ve seen all these symptoms in my kids, and while over-the-counter medications are helpful, I wanted to explore ways to minimize the use of pharmaceuticals when possible.
-Here are the natural remedies that helped my kids breathe easier during allergy season.
+I’ve seen all these symptoms in my kids, and while over-the-counter medications help, I like to minimize them when I can.
+Here are the natural remedies that have helped my children breathe easier in the spring.

 Saline Nasal Spray for Congestion Relief

-When my kids’ noses are stuffed up, saline nasal spray has been a lifesaver.
-It’s simple to use and effective at clearing mucus and allergens from their nasal passages.
-I find that saline solutions are gentle enough for little ones and help to keep the nasal passages moist, reducing irritation caused by allergens.
+When my kids’ noses are stuffed up, a saline nasal spray is a lifesaver.
+It’s gentle, drug-free, and works wonders for clearing mucus and allergens from their nasal passages.

 Local Honey for Allergy Relief

-Since honey is safe for children over the age of one (my 15-month-old loves it!), this has become a regular part of their allergy survival kit.
+Since honey is safe for children over the age of one (my now 2-year-old loves it!).

 Herbal Teas and Warm Fluids